 Applicability and Affected Facilities

-If you own or operate an affected facility (or facilities) with a manufacture date on or after Aug.
-31, 1983, this rule applies to you.
-However, your affected facilities with a manufacture date on or after April 22, 2008, will usually have different emission limits and different monitoring and performance testing requirements.
+This rule applies to you if you own or operate an affected facility (or facilities) with a manufacture date on or after Aug.
+31, 1983.
+However, affected facilities with a manufacture date on or after April 22, 2008, will usually have different emission limits and monitoring and performance testing requirements.

 - Facilities located in underground mines.

 - Plants with no crusher or grinding mill above ground.